2206-devops-batch/self_check_questions/README.md

 - branch off from main
 - add your questions
 - merge to main
-- delete created branch from remote repo
+- delete created branch from remote repo:
+  - Feel free to keep your branch, just remember to resolve conflicts before merging with main.
+Thank you in advance!

 **Note:** if time permits, please try to prevent duplicate questions